svewap/nnrestapi/Documentation/Access/Access/Annotation.rst

 ---------

-In most cases using the :ref:`@Api\\Access(...)<access>` annotation will be sufficient to restrict the access to your TYPO3 Rest Api endpoint to certain frontend-users or usergroups.
+In most cases using the :ref:`@Api\\Access(...)<access>` annotation will be sufficient to restrict the access to your TYPO3 Rest Api endpoint to certain frontend-users or user groups.

 In case you need to implement your own logic for checking access rights, you can simply define a ``checkAccess()``-method in the class of your endpoint.
 This will override the